SMF9/website/README.md

 # Anything else?
 ~~Nope, it's all good.~~

-Nevermind, there is a license which means you can use the code but not the assets.
-Also, I didn't finish the website yet so I do not recommend you to go and use it.
+Nevermind.
+I'm using Apache License 2.0 which means you can use the code but not the assets.
+Also, I didn't finish the website yet so I do not recommend you to go and use it (even when it's going to be finished i recommend you to not lmfao).
 There are missing HTML files, plus I'm really bad at NodeJS lol.